crazy-complete/crazy-complete/docs/documentation.md

 > Complete a file.
 >
 > You can restrict completion to a specific directory by adding `{"directory": ...}`.
+>
+> You can restrict completion to specific extensions by adding `{"extensions": [...]}`.
+>
+> **NOTE:** Restricting completion to specific file extensions only makes sense if the program being completed actually expects files of those types.
+> On Unix-like systems, file extensions generally have no inherent meaning -- they are purely conventional and not required for determining file types.

 ```yaml
 prog: "example"